JakeSteam/blog-programming/_posts/2018-10-22-developing-android-apps-with-firebase-cloud-firestore.md

 ### Setting up

 First, open the [Database section of the Firebase Console](https://console.firebase.google.com/u/0/project/_/database).
 Whilst the actual database service will be covered in a separate post, this post covers the beta Cloud Firestore.
-Click the “Create database” button on the banner at the top of the page.
+Click the "Create database" button on the banner at the top of the page.
 ![firestore overview](/wp-content/uploads/2018/10/pngondh.png)

 In the dialog that appears, start the database in **test mode**.
 This should never be used in production, as it allows anyone to do anything to the database!
-For early development though, it’s sufficient.
+For early development though, it's sufficient.
 [A guide is available for configuring these security rules](https://firebase.google.com/docs/firestore/security/get-started).
 ![security rules](/wp-content/uploads/2018/10/g14i0o2.png)

-It can take 20-30 seconds for the Cloud Firestore database to start up, but once it has you’ll see an empty dashboard, since we’ve currently got no data.
-That’s it, the database is ready to go, now for the app!
+It can take 20-30 seconds for the Cloud Firestore database to start up, but once it has you'll see an empty dashboard, since we've currently got no data.
+That's it, the database is ready to go, now for the app!
 ![firestore database](/wp-content/uploads/2018/10/ptkscmb.png)

 In the app, just add the following dependency to begin using Cloud Firestore: